Stargate fandom: Gaters

-Brad Wright used the term "Gaters" to refer to fans of Stargate SG-1 in 2001, but the term did not become widespread.
-Some fans' belief that there was a real Stargate device under Cheyenne Mountain inspired writers Joseph Mallozzi and Paul Mullie to come up with their own conspiracy story for season 4's "Point of No Return".
+Brad Wright used the term "Gaters" to refer to fans of Stargate SG-1 in 2001, but the term was never fully adopted.
+Some fans believe that there was a real Stargate device under Cheyenne Mountain that inspired writers Joseph Mallozzi and Paul Mullie to come up with their own conspiracy story for season 4's "Point of No Return".
 The fansite GateWorld became a major franchise news site with special arrangements with MGM; GateWorld's founder Darren Sumner was later hired to serve as a news editor for the official Stargate SG-1 magazine and to check Stargate comic books for continuity errors with the TV shows before publication.
 Late Night with Conan O'Brien graphic designer Pierre Bernard gained notoriety among Stargate fans for devoting several of his "Recliner of Rage" Late Night segments to SG-1.
 The producers invited him to make cameo appearances in the episodes "Zero Hour" and "200".

 Gatecon

-Gatecon is an annual fan convention, which centers around the Stargate television franchise.
+Gatecon is an annual fan convention which centers around the Stargate television franchise.
 Gatecon was conceived in 2000 to provide a place for fans of the show Stargate SG-1 to meet members of the cast and crew, and to get to know their fellow fans.
 The original organizers met due to an interactive Stargate-themed site run by Ryan Peters under Showtime's umbrella.
 Since its inception, Gatecon has raised money for the Make-a-Wish Foundation through a series of auction evenings.
 Metro–Goldwyn–Mayer (MGM) and Bridge Studios donated props and costumes.
 Because of the financial crisis, Gatecon decided to not hold any convention until 2010 in Vancouver, British Columbia, Canada.
 Gatecon's founder Allan Gowen said, "With the current world economic status it is making it harder and harder for people to attend conventions," as the reason why there is not going to be any Gatecon in 2009.

 Until 2005, Gatecon was the main Stargate SG-1 fan convention.
 It was held in the Vancouver area, with more actor and crew member participation than other conventions.
 SG-1 conventions by Creation Entertainment were also marketed as "The Official Stargate SG-1 and Stargate Atlantis Tour", which mostly took place in the United States until Creation Entertainment acquired the license for Vancouver conventions in 2005.
 Wolf Events organized many SG-1 conventions in Europe, particularly in the UK and Germany.